 If your lone workers carry enough gadgets with them the First2HelpYou lone worker phone application can be the simplest way to protect them.

-The application can be installed on Android and IOS (apple) smart phones and has the same functionality of the KIT Device without having to carry around an extra gadget.
+The application can be installed on Android and IOS (apple) smart phones.
+The Android application has the same functionality of the KIT Device and both applications provide a solution without having to carry around an extra gadget.

 Not only is it easy to use, but it is also a cost-effective solution.
 No one should be more at risk because of budget constraints.

 We have worked with dedicated software designers to create our own perfect application.
 You won’t find this anywhere else.

 What’s more, if installed on an Android phone, the lone worker app is fully compliant with BS8484: 2016, the industry standard for lone worker safety products.
 (Find out more about BS8484: 2016 here.)

 If the user feels vulnerable or is under threat, a red alert can easily be activated through a button press.
 This triggers a call to our partner, fully compliant, Alarm Receiving Centre, where an operator will be listening in to the situation to determine the best course of action.
 This might be calling the lone worker’s colleague, or escalating to the emergency services.

 An amber alert is like leaving a voicemail with the alarm receiving centre.
 The user can let us know if they are beginning a high-risk task, or entering a location where they are likely to be more vulnerable.
 Although the GPS function of the app is accurate, it must have a clear line of sight to the sky, so being indoors can affect the accuracy.
 If, for example, the user is entering a hospital or block of flats, they can leave an amber alert detailing where their specific location is.